webdetails/sparkl/documentation/spec.md

-This subsection has a more detailed description of dashboard, including a list of actions allowed on this dashboard, along with a mockup to give a visual insigh.
+This subsection has a more detailed description of dashboard, including a list of actions allowed on this dashboard, along with a mockup to give a visual insight.

 ### Navigation

-Here should be the information regarding the dashboard navigation restrictions (eg. if there should be a link to a contextual help page or where/when the user should navigate to dashboard 2).
+Here should be the information regarding the dashboard navigation restrictions (e.g. if there should be a link to a contextual help page or where/when the user should navigate to dashboard 2).